zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 For reference, deployments with LM Studio (CLI v0.0.46) and its shipped `llama.cpp-linux-x86_64-vulkan-avx2-1.46.0` runtime never yielded more than ~30 t/s, even with trivially short contexts.

-## 5. Conclusion
+## 4. Conclusion

-A local Vulkan build of `llama.cpp` enables cooperative-matrix support absent in LM Studio’s packaged runtimes.
-On Strix Halo, this translates into a measurable throughput gain: from ~30 t/s to 45–49 t/s—an uplift of 50–63%.

-The improvement is not just incremental—it directly reflects hardware capabilities that LM Studio does not expose yet.
+On Strix Halo, local Vulkan builds of `llama.cpp` consistently sustain ~45–50 tok/s on 120B-class MoE models, while LM Studio’s packaged runtimes are capped at ~30 tok/s.

+Several factors likely contribute to this gap:

+- **Shader paths**.
+A custom build guarantees cooperative-matrix kernels are present and can be selected for dense workloads.
+Packaged binaries may omit them or fall back to generic matmuls, especially on less common quantization formats.
+- **Runtime orchestration**.
+LM Studio introduces additional IPC and JSON streaming layers.
+This simplifies GUI and API integration but adds measurable per-token latency.
+- **Defaults and flags**.
+Local builds can be tuned with larger batch/ubatch sizes, FlashAttention toggles, and architecture-specific flags.
+GUI defaults are more conservative.

-The takeaway is clear:
+Regardless, the takeaway is clear:

 - For maximum performance and control, local compilation remains mandatory.
 - For convenience, LM Studio’s bundled builds are sufficient but capped.

-Until the `llama.cpp` builds bundled with LM Studio and other frontends ship with cooperative-matrix support, anyone chasing efficiency on Strix Halo (or similar GPUs) should invest in compiling `llama.cpp` locally.